On the Davenport-Heilbronn theorems and second order terms: Introduction

 \section{Introduction}

-The classical theorem of Davenport and Heilbronn~\cite{DH} provides an asymptotic formula for the number of cubic fields having bounded discriminant.
-Specifically, the theorem states: \begin{theorem}[Davenport--Heilbronn] Let $N_{3}(\xi,\eta)$ denote the number of cubic fields $K$, up to isomorphism, that satisfy $\xi<\Disc(K)<\eta$.
+The classical theorems of Davenport and Heilbronn~\cite{DH} provide asymptotic formulae for the number of cubic fields having bounded discriminant and for the total number of 3-torsion elements in the class groups of quadratic fields having bounded discriminant.
+Specifically, the theorems state: \begin{theorem}[Davenport--Heilbronn] Let $N_{3}(\xi,\eta)$ denote the number of cubic fields $K$, up to isomorphism, that satisfy $\xi<\Disc(K)<\eta$.
 Then